Defactor213/MMA-Combo-Generator/README.md

 ## To-Do List
-1. Use Moves table to create Combos table
+1. Add CRUD for Moves and Combos
-2. Display Combos table in React app
 3. CRUD combos, Moves must be fixed
 4. Favorites, Delete function (think about how this should work) (workout mode, explore mode?)
 5. Deploy app
 6. Add users (Nice to have, not compulsary)
+6. Add way to automate PnC of combos (currently is manual insertion of 2, 3, 4 etc)

 ## How to run Project